 Baby LUV (Lowndes Unique Victories) was created in 2008 as an intervention to reduce Infant Mortality rates within the Lowndes County community with the help of a grant from the Georgia Chapter of March of Dimes.
-With the success of Baby LUV, the program is now funded by the Department of Public Health’s Maternal Child Health Department, and by Healthcare Georgia Foundation.
-The mission of the Baby LUV program is to prevent premature births and infant deaths by providing education and intensive home case management to high risk African American pregnant women.
-Women and infants that are participants of the program will be linked to local programs such as WIC, Children First, Immunizations, and other community resources.
+The mission of the Baby LUV program is to prevent premature births and infant deaths by providing education and intensive home case management to the highest of the high risk pregnant women.
+Women and infants that are participants of the program will be linked to local programs such as WIC, Children First, immunizations, and other community resources.

-For more information on infant mortality or Baby LUV contact the Lowndes County Health Department at (229) 333-5257.
+For more information on infant mortality or Baby LUV call 229-259-2067.
+Follow us on Facebook: @lowndesbabyluv.